ulario/kotaka/UPGRADE-API.md

 # Upgrade API

+This file will hold notes of pending changes in APIs going forward.

 ## ModuleD will be official registry for modules

 In the future, the existence of a module's InitD will no longer